TaitoUnited/full-stack-template/server/README.md

 Responsibilities:

-- Resolvers: Map GraphQL queries into service calls.
+- Resolvers: Map GraphQL requests into service calls.
-- Routers: Map REST queries into service calls.
+- Routers: Map REST requests into service calls.
 - Services: Provide use case specific business logic.
 - DAOs or Repositories: Provide reusable logic for data access and persistence.

-NOTE: This template uses DAO pattern by default to give you all the power of PostgreSQL and to avoid a monolithic ORM model.
+NOTE: This template uses DAO pattern by default to give you all the power of PostgreSQL and to avoid monolithicness of a ORM model.
 However, do not misuse it by implementing bloated DAOs.
 Implement reusable DAO logic and keep use case specific logic in services, if it's possible.

 ### Modular implementation vs microservices